fatima111105/fatima111105/README.md

 ## Hi there ​🩷
-My name is Fatima Ajarif Saika, and I am a 19-year-old aspiring web developer from Spain.
+My name is Fatima , and I am a 19-year-old aspiring web developer from Spain.
 I am currently pursuing studies in Web Application Development, where I am gaining foundational skills in programming and digital technologies.
 As I begin my journey in the tech world, I am eager to learn, grow, and contribute to innovative projects that make a meaningful impact.